Q. Does the College offer VCE classes?

 Q. How often is there a school newsletter?

-A. A fortnightly newsletter, The Harvest, is issued to each family, on Wednesdays.
+A. A monthly newsletter, The Harvest, and a weekly brief is issued to each family, on Wednesdays.
 The newsletter is the main vehicle of communication for the College.
 Please contact the office if you would like to receive the newsletter via email.

 Q. Can students catch a bus to school?

 A. Yes, there are a number of routes and seats available for students in all year levels.
 These buses are shared with students travelling to other local schools.
-Please contact the school Office for more information about bus routes.
+Please contact the College Office for more information about bus routes.

 Q. What day is library day?